lx-berlin/silverstripe-flags/README.md

 ## Usage

-The flags dont do anything by default, but of course you can use them in your code like:
+The flags don´t do anything by default, but of course you can use them in your code like:

 `$Products = Product::get()->filter("GreenFlag",1);`